metio/terraform-provider-k8s/docs/data-sources/asdb_aerospike_com_aerospike_cluster_v1_manifest.md

 Optional:

 - `block_volume_policy` (Attributes) BlockVolumePolicy contains default policies for block volumes. (see [below for nested schema](#nestedatt--spec--storage--block_volume_policy))
-- `cleanup_threads` (Number) CleanupThreads contains maximum number of cleanup threads(dd or blkdiscard) per init container.
+- `cleanup_threads` (Number) CleanupThreads contains the maximum number of cleanup threads(dd or blkdiscard) per init container.
 - `filesystem_volume_policy` (Attributes) FileSystemVolumePolicy contains default policies for filesystem volumes. (see [below for nested schema](#nestedatt--spec--storage--filesystem_volume_policy))
+- `local_storage_classes` (List of String) LocalStorageClasses contains a list of storage classes which provisions local volumes.
 - `volumes` (Attributes List) Volumes list to attach to created pods. (see [below for nested schema](#nestedatt--spec--storage--volumes))

 <a id="nestedatt--spec--storage--block_volume_policy"></a>